Rishikabob/MFSR/milestone4.md

 #### Student View Prototpye

-The User Stories below is what we implemented in our second prototype.
+The User Stories below is what we implemented in our Student View prototype.

+#### User Story 3
-1. <a name="u2"></a>As a student, I want to be able to alert my professor that I have a question so that I can receive help.
+3. As a student, I want to be able to alert my professor that I have a question so that I can receive help.
 #### Demo Video

+#### User Story 4
-2. <a name="u4"></a>As a student I want to see questions and answers to common questions at the top so that the same question is not being answered multiple times
+4. As a student I want to see questions and answers to common questions at the top so that the same question is not being answered multiple times
 #### Demo Video

 ##### Prototype
-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2Fb23fewnEyw6ymh97GU7s4A%2FTeacher-View-Prototype%3Fnode-id%3D2%253A2%26starting-point-node-id%3D2%253A2" allowfullscreen></iframe>
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F2jdxFWFSppvaT0ufsrkUoz%2FStudent-View-Protoype%3Fnode-id%3D7%253A51%26scaling%3Dmin-zoom%26page-id%3D0%253A1%26starting-point-node-id%3D7%253A51" allowfullscreen></iframe>

 ##### Screen Shots
 ![Student View Prototype](Student View Proto.png)